annotation/text-fabric/codestyle/contributing.md

 * we prefer camelCase names;
   in Python we use underscores only in ALL_CAPS names, mostly constants, and private methods may start with an underscore.

+## Releases

+We still do not have a formal release procedure with evaluation of intermediate releases.
+The user base is still small, and we react fast to upcoming requirements.

+Once we have more diverse users and more developers, we will consider a more thoughtful release procedure.